mozilla/mentat/README.md

 ### To build and run the example Firefox add-on:

-First build for Firefox, so that `datomish.js` exists.
+First build as above, so that `datomish.js` exists.

 Then: